NHMDenmark/NHMDlabelreader/README.md

 libdmtx
 ImageMagick
 ```
-You also need to have an installation of ImageMagick library which seems to only work on UNIX/Linux/MacOS.
+You also need to have an installation of the ImageMagick library which seems to only work on UNIX/Linux/MacOS.

-Create virtual environment
+Create a virtual environment
 ```sh
 python3 -m venv venv
 ```